jaskaransarkaria/programming-timer/README.md

 ## Deployment

+To deploy to production tag a release on master branch

 Currently deployment is driven by bash scripts found in `scripts/`. _You must currently cd into scripts/ to execute them_.

 To deploy your changes run (see "Useful Commands" for details):